Which city is cheaper, Madrid or Kuala Lumpur?

 Kuala Lumpur and Madrid are both good destinations for backpackers.

-Many backpackers visit Kuala Lumpur.
+Kuala Lumpur is very popular with the backpacker crowd.
 This is a popular stop for backpackers on the Southeast Asia circuit.
 It's modern and comfortable but also affordable and diverse.
 The city has a number of affordable hostels, but it also has a more laid back and authentic vibe than you'll find in many other Southeast Asian cities.
 The city also isn't as touristy as some other cities, so the people are down to Earth and helpful without being jaded by all of the vacationers.

-Madrid is a mecca for backpackers and budget travelers.
+Backpackers and budget travelers come from all over the world to visit Madrid.
 The many hostels around town make it easy for backpackers to find affordable accommodation while also meeting other travelers.

 Both Kuala Lumpur and Madrid are popular destinations for students.